 Dr. Gary Daniel is a digital forensics analyst and retired detective.
 He has worked in law enforcement for over thirty years, including the U.S. Army.
 He has held various positions within law enforcement, e.g., patrol, narcotics, Taser instructor, and digital forensics instructor.
 He was certified by the Georgia Peace Officers Standards and Training (POST) and the National White Collar Crime Center (NW3C) as an instructor.
 He managed a Digital Forensics lab for a law enforcement agency in Georgia, and has performed hundreds of forensic examinations at the request of local law enforcement agencies, District Attorney's Office's, Georgia State Probation officers, Georgia Bureau of Investigation (GBI) agents, Internal Revenue Service (IRS) agents, and U.S. Immigration and Customs (ICE) agents.
 Dr. Daniel currently manages a digital forensics lab at Troy University and performs forensic examinations and consults with various law enforcement agencies nationwide.
 Dr. Daniel has been court qualified as an expert in digital forensics and has testified as an expert witness in cases ranging from fraud to murder

 He is certified by the International Association of Forensic Computer Examiners (ISFCE) as a Certified Computer Examiner (CCE) and the Digital Forensics Certification Board (DFCB) as a Digital Forensics Certified Practitioner (DFCP).
 Dr. Daniel holds a Doctor of Business Administration in Computer and Information Security from Northcentral University, Master of Science degree in Digital Forensics from the University of Central Florida and a Bachelor of Science degree in Criminal Justice from Troy University.
-Dr. Daniel is a lifetime member of the Delta Epsilon Iota Academic Honor Society, Delta Mu Delta Honor Society and professional organizations including the International Association of Computer Investigative Specialists, Consortium of Digital Forensic Specialists, The American Society of Digital Forensics & eDiscovery, The High Technology Crime Investigation Association and The Association of Digital Forensics, Security and Law.
+Dr. Daniel is a lifetime member of the Delta Epsilon Iota Academic Honor Society, Delta Mu Delta Honor Society and professional organizations including the American Academy of Forensic Sciences (AAFS), International Association of Computer Investigative Specialists, High Technology Crime Investigation Association and International Association of Cyber & Economic Crime Professionals.

 Careers in Criminal Justice; Police; Administration; Crime in Sports; Physical Fitness among Law Enforcement; Criminal Justice Career Planning